Last Updated on

 The ability for a user to add it to their home screen is a plus, as is the ability to send push notifications, even if these features are limited compared to native apps and Progressive Web Apps on Android.

-Building the necessary components for a Progressive Web App is not a massive undertaking, so unlocking modest benefits for iPhone users (on top of more extensive functionality for users on Android) is likely to be worth it.
+Building the necessary components for a Progressive Web App is not a massive undertaking, so unlocking modest benefits for iPhone users (on top of more extensive functionality for users on Android) will be worth it in most cases.

 Related: 5 Benefits of Building an Ecommerce PWA for Your Online Store